nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

    `UpdateParser#parseUpdateHabitCommands(commandInstruction)` method.

 ![](Diagram_Images/Implementation_Diagram_Images/UpdateHabitCommandParserSequenceDiagram.png)
-// TODO: Update the diagram to reflect changes to updateAttributes being an ArrayList<Boolean>

 9. The `UpdateHabitCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#updateHabitAttributes(goalIndex, habitIndex, newHabitName, newHabitInterval, updateAttributes,